- Flixborough parish was in the Winterton sub-district of the Glanford Brigg Registration District.

 - By automobile, from the M181 motorway which passes west of Scunthorpe, take the B1340 north until you see the left turn into Flixborough.

 - David WRIGHT has a photograph of the Village Hall on Geo-graph, taken in 2006.
-This is a good place to stop and get a schedule of coming events.
+This is a good place to stop and get a schedule of forth-coming events.

 - See our touring page for visitor services.